The Science Case for Building a Band 1 Receiver Suite for ALMA: Level One Science Cases for Band 1

 \subsubsection{Quasar Host Galaxies}

 The discovery of molecular gas in quasar host galaxies at $z \sim 6$, when the Universe was less than 1~Gyr old (Walter et al.\ 2003; Bertoldi et al.\ 2003; Carilli et al.\ 2007), has opened a new window on the study of gas in systems that contributed to the reionization of the Universe.
 Studies of how the molecular gas properties should evolve, and how they can be used to reveal the dynamics of these \textit{massive} systems, have recently prompted a new generation of semi-analytic models with the further aim of understanding how high-redshift quasars fit within the context of large-scale structure formation.
-Li et al.\ (2007, 2008) have used state of the art N-body simulations to show that the observed optical properties of high-redshift quasars can be explained if these objects formed in the most massive dark matter haloes ($\sim 8\times10^{12}$~M$_{\odot}$) early on.
+Li et al.\ (2007, 2008) have used state of the art N-body simulations to show that the observed optical properties of high-redshift quasars can be explained if these objects formed in the most massive dark matter halos ($\sim 8\times10^{12}$~M$_{\odot}$) early on.
 These models predict that the most luminous quasars should evolve due to an increase of major mergers, which one would expect to find evidence for in the CO line profiles and the spatial distribution of the molecular gas (Narayanan et al.\ 2008).
-Detailed radiative transfer models of the FIR spectral energy distribution of these systems have been driven by the observations of one $z = 6.42$ quasar (namely J1148+5251; Walter et al.\ 2003, 2004), and so larger samples of CO-detected quasars are needed to provide better constraints on the models.
-Current 3~mm surveys of \hij CO line emission in $z\sim 6$ FIR-luminous quasars are being conducted with the PdBI, having successfully detected CO line emission in eight objects (Wang et al.\ 2009).
+Detailed radiative transfer models of the FIR spectral energy distribution of these systems have been driven by the observations of one $z = 6.42$ quasar (namely J1148+5251; Walter et al.\ 2003, 2004).
+Larger samples of CO-detected quasars are needed to provide better constraints on the models and constrain dynamical masses to compare with infrared measurements of black-hole masses (e.g., from MgII lines) and explore the (possible) evolution of the relation between the masses of central black holes and bulges.
+Current 3~mm surveys of \hij CO line emission in $z\sim 6$ FIR-luminous quasars are being conducted with the PdBI, having successfully detected CO line emission in eight objects (Wang et al.\ 2010, 2011a).

-The availability of Band 1 receivers on ALMA would permit complementary surveys and imaging of \cotwo line emission in southern quasars out to $z \la 6.4$, and \cothree line emission for those at $z \ga 6.7$.
-Assuming a 150 $\mu$Jy CO J=2--1 line of width $\sim$600 km~s$^{-1}$ at $z = 5.7$, a 5$\sigma$ detection would take less than 4 hours with 50 ALMA antennas.